 As in many developing countries, educating the poorest students in Guinea remains a challenge.
 Often, providing additional funding to schools is not enough to improve learning.
-The Government of Guinea aims to improve student learning by enhancing teacher performance through an incentive pilot scheme that includes a financial reward, social recognition, and teacher training.
-Third and fourth-grade teachers from 420 schools participated in the pilot.
-Researchers will evaluate the impact of these incentives on student achievement.
+The Government of Guinea wanted to improve student learning by enhancing teacher performance in primary schools through an incentive pilot scheme that included a financial reward, social recognition, and teacher training.
+Researchers evaluated the impact of these incentives on student achievement.

 Guinea is one of the world’s poorest countries and it is struggling with low primary school enrollment and poor learning, even as the number of teachers has skyrocketed by 40 percent over the past few years.
 The government is looking for new ways to improve learning by making teachers more effective at what they do.
-This evaluation, which is being implemented together with the Ministry of Pre-University and Civic Education, will help policymakers understand what programs might be effective for raising student achievement.
+This evaluation, implemented together with the Ministry of Pre-University and Civic Education, provided policymakers with information on programs that might be effective for raising student achievement.